Alien Shooter: Vengeance: Plot

 If the player chooses to go to the alien leader and save Kate, General Baker will scold the player for disobeying him.
 He also reveals that the downloaded data contains information on how to control the aliens and that he plans to use it.
-In a confrontation with the player, Baker is killed.
+In a confrontation with the player, Baker true goal to rule over mankind was revealed and had to be killed.
 On their way to save Kate, the player engages the aliens, leading to a final battle in which the player kills the Alien Basilisk (alien leader).
 After defeating the alien leader, the player discovers that Kate is dead already by the time the player reaches her.
 The disk containing the data on controlling the aliens and the portals is destroyed.
 Without the leader control, factions in the alien army have begun to fighting each other instead of attacking humans, enabling human military to take down the disorganized alien force gradually over time.
 The game ends as cities suffering from alien invasions begin to recover peacefully.

-However, if the player decides to go back to General Baker instead of rescuing Kate, the alien leader will send teleporting minions to attack him and gives the player one final warning.
+However, if the player decides to go back to General Baker instead of rescuing Kate, the alien leader will send teleporting minions to attack him and gives the player as one final warning.
 If the player gives Baker the disk, he will teleport away, and M.A.G.M.A. will order the player to find General Baker as quickly as possible.
 After the player finds the remains of Baker strewn throughout a M.A.G.M.A. base, the Alien Basilisk organizes the alien hordes into a powerful organized army and manages to overrun most of the major cities, causing most of the humans to perish, the Earth Government using nuclear weapons to destroy cities overrun with aliens, and M.A.G.M.A. still trying to recover its experimental energy weapons, all these events being described in the final journal entry of the last human on earth.